 UBS to pay $120 million in settlement over Lehman notes

-The preliminary settlement was disclosed in papers filed late Thursday in the U.S. District Court in Manhattan, and requires court approval.
+The preliminary settlement was disclosed late Thursday in papers filed with the U.S. District Court in Manhattan, and requires court approval.

-It resolves claims over close to $1 billion of Lehman structured notes that UBS sold between March 2007 and September 2008.
-Lehman filed for bankruptcy protection on Sept.
-15, 2008.
+The latest settlement resolves claims over roughly $900 million of Lehman securities that UBS underwrote and sold between March 2007 and September 2008.